-Before you dive head-first into planning your corporate Pride initiatives, it’s incredibly important to get a wide range of employees involved in the planning process.
-We recommend putting together a committee of employee volunteers to serve as a sounding board and to provide their input as your plans begin to take shape.
+Before you dive into planning your corporate Pride initiatives, it’s incredibly important to get a wide range of employees involved in the process.
+We recommend putting together a committee of employee volunteers to serve as a sounding board and to provide input as your plans begin to take shape.

 Getting your employees involved in Pride planning will accomplish several things.
 It will demonstrate your commitment to listening to and implementing employee feedback, it will help facilitate a sense of support and community within your company, and it will help prevent you from making mistakes that may ultimately alienate and frustrate members of the LGBTQ+ community.

 If you don’t already take steps to support the LGBTQ+ community year-round, take the opportunity to discuss doing so with management and staff during Pride Month.
 To be a true ally, it’s important to show real support year-round.

 Adidas is a great example of an organization that supports LGBTQ+ initiatives beyond Pride Month.
 While they do release yearly rainbow themed merchandise, they also work with LGBTQ+ artists and designers, and donate year-round to organizations like The Trevor Project.
 They also host a speaking series with LGBTQ+ athletes and allies about discriminatory federal laws and how to support the next generation.